goblinkingdev/deer-social/docs/build.md

 ### Tips

 - Copy the `.env.example` to `.env` and fill in any necessary tokens.
-(The Sentry token is NOT required; see instructions below if you want to enable Sentry.)
 - To run on the device, add `--device` to the command (e.g. `yarn android --device`).
 To build in production mode (slower build, faster app), also add `--variant release` on Android or `--configuration Release` on iOS.
 - If you want to use Expo EAS on your own builds without ejecting from Expo, make sure to change the `owner` and `extra.eas.projectId` properties.
 If you do not have an Expo account, you may remove these properties.
 - `npx react-native info` Checks what has been installed.